COVID Vaccine Info

-The BBPH COVID-19 Vaccine Eligibility Form is online.
-Please note this form does not secure your vaccine dose(s), but instead will group you into the appropriate group.
-This group will then be contacted with more information about an appointment at one of our vaccination clinics at the appropriate time.
+To sign up for vaccine clinics you must visit https://www.ndvax.org to sign up for your appointment time.
 It is important to remember that just because BBPH is providing vaccine to individuals in a specific tier, does not mean that you have missed your opportunity to be vaccinated if you fall under a previously-vaccinated group.
 You are still eligible to receive a vaccination.
-If you are unable to complete the Vaccine Interest Survey, please contact Bismarck-Burleigh Public Health for assistance.
+If you are unable to complete the online form, please contact Bismarck-Burleigh Public Health for assistance.

 At BBPH vaccination events, only individuals who have signed up for an appointment time may receive a vaccination.
 Presently, BBPH is conducting its vaccination clinics at the Bismarck Event Center.
 On the day of the vaccination clinic, individuals are asked to enter Parking Lot D via Seventh Street.
 Vaccination will then take place inside the Event Center.